MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/pairtool-examples.md

 ## /associate

 Associate an endpoint.
-For associate to work, typically and endpoint would have “Associable: true” when enumerated.
+For associate to work, typically and endpoint would have `Associable: true` when enumerated.
 If no other parameters are passed, then pairing ceremonies that require input collect the input, like a PIN, from the console.

 ```cmd
 pairtool /associate BluetoothLE#BluetoothLEdc:46:28:6a:16:01-d8:02:ba:2b:9e:2c
 ```

 Automatically associate an endpoint without input, using just-works or similar ceremony.
-If the device supports one of these ceremonies, it's selected, and pairing completes without user interaction.
+If the device supports one of these ceremonies, the device is selected, and pairing completes without user interaction.

 ```cmd
 pairtool /associate BluetoothLE#BluetoothLEdc:46:28:6a:16:01-d8:02:ba:2b:9e:2c /just-works